 Most contemporary policies and regulations dealing with the end-of-life management of recyclable goods have been based on extended producer responsibility (hence referred to as "EPR").
-Over the years, increased consumption of a variety of complex durable products has resulted in a severe environmental issue.
+Over the years, increased consumption of a variety of complex durable products has resulted in severe environmental issues.
 Policymakers have been concerned about how to properly handle the waste that has resulted.
 In the last decade, the government has made it mandatory for manufacturers of these commodities to be responsible for their end-of-life management.
-The producer may alternatively opt to assign this responsibility to a third party, known as a producer responsibility organization ('PRO'), which is compensated by the producer for managing used products. pro authorization, pro certification, pro registration, pro license, pro e-waste, pro consultants
+The producer may alternatively opt to assign this responsibility to a third party, known as a producer responsibility organization ('PRO'), which is compensated by the producer for managing used products. pro authorization, pro certification, pro-registration, pro license, pro-e-waste, pro consultants

 Table of Contents

 - How to Obtain PRO Authorization E-waste

 - PRO (Producers Responsibility Organization) Authorization

 - How Does PRO Handle E-waste?

 The majority of these policies are founded on the EPR principle, which holds producers accountable for environmental impacts throughout the product's life cycle.
 EPR is based on the polluter-pays concept (PPP), but it emphasizes the products' life-cycle impact.
 EPR is defined by the Organization for Economic Cooperation and Development (OECD) as "an environmental policy approach in which a producer's responsibility for a product is extended to the post-consumer stage of the product's life cycle, including its final disposal."
 EPR is not synonymous with corporate social responsibility ('CSR'), but rather with sustainable business practices.